 As we’ve said any compostable material will eventually decompose no matter what ratio it is added to your pile but hot composting will require the right mix of material to get it up to temperature as follows:

 Nitrogen/Carbon ratio – weight not volume

 In general green or soft kitchen and garden waste is nitrogen rich while brown waste is high in carbon.
 You will see a lot of conflicting information about the ratio they need to be mixed which is usually due to confusion over weight and volume.
 I find the best mix is 2 parts green x 1 part brown by weight.
 In volume this will look more like 50/50 as the brown material weighs less than the green.

 In practice you can always correct a problem by adding more of either material and/or turning your heap.
-If your compost is wet and smelly add carbon (brown), if its dry and slow to break down add nitrogen (brown).
+If your compost is wet and smelly add carbon (brown), if its dry and slow to break down add nitrogen (green).

 12 month hot composting

 It is possible to hot compost year round by using an insulated compost bin which can retain the heat when outside temperatures fall.
 Apart from the usual hot compost advantages of killing off weed seeds and pathogens the insulated compost bin also has the added advantage of being able to handle meat, fish and cooked food waste.
 Clearly, expanding the amount of waste you can deal with makes sense especially with increasing bin charges; this helps justify the cost of the unit which, to be fair, is not cheap.